josepmariall/x_biamow/README.md

+# Predicting product attractiveness
 This project aims at predicting the **attractiveness of a certain product**.

+## Install
-I provide the environment used to run this code.
+I provide the [environment] used to run this code.

 The files contains the following main documents: